Check out my first guest blog post for Free Spirit Publishing. They asked me to write 10 strategies to help students cope with frustration.

-- throwing desks and chairs in class
+- Tips desks and chairs in the classroom

-10 Strategies To Help ADHD Students
+10 Strategies To Help Quick-to-Frustrate Students Settle in the Classroom

 - Develop a strong relationship with the student